alvislim/Covid19-Interactive-dashboard/README.md

 		2. To further improve the UI of the website <br />
 		3. To format the numbers that are shown in front end with a comma separator <br />

-## Extra Implementation
+### Extra Implementation
--Implemented a pie chart to show the global covid statistic underneath component 4.
+- Implemented a pie chart to show the global covid statistic underneath component 4.  <br />
--Added Remove search results button
+- Added Remove search results button